Newell93/compciv-2016/projects/show-me-where/README.md

 * It's a *csv* file. **AWESOME!**

 #Description
-*IncidentNum This is a police code identifying the incident.
+- **IncidentNum** This is a police code identifying the incident.

-*Category Because the crime list is so large, it's broken down into roughly a dozen.
+- **Category** Because the crime list is so large, it's broken down into roughly a dozen.
 I'll focus on incidents in the drug/narcotic category.

-*Description This is a subset of category.
+- **Description** This is a subset of category.
 It is a more focused description of what transpired.
 A description of the drug category could be a methamphetamine bust.

-*Day of Week, Date, Time: *Self-explanatory* Written in military time, MM/DD/YYYY.
+- **Day of Week, Date, Time** Self-explanatory.
+Written in military time, MM/DD/YYYY.

-*PdDistrict Where did this happen?
+- **PdDistrict** Where did this happen?

-*Resolution Was the person released?
+- **Resolution** Was the person released?
 Was an arrest made?

-*Address This is an imprecise location of where it occurred.
+- **Address** This is an imprecise location of where it occurred.
 It's usually listed as the 300 block of ABC Street.

-*X Latitude
+- **X** Latitude

-*Y Longitude
+- **Y** Longitude

 #Data Wrangler